Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Clustering estimation

-We utilized a bootstrap resampling technique to estimate error bars for each angular bin, enabling us to accommodate random errors inherent in the measurements of the A, as demonstrated in previous works (e.g., \citealt{Ling_1986, Benoist_1996}).\\ To derive the galaxy bias, we approximate the real-space correlation function using a power-law expression $\xi(r)=(r/r_{0})^{-\gamma}$, with $\gamma$ defined as $\gamma\equiv\beta+1$, i.e., we fix $\gamma$ to 1.6.
-We derive $r_0$ using the dimensionless amplitude $A_{w}$ through the Limber transform \citep{Adelberger_2005}:
+where $N_{\text{boot}}$ is the total number of resamplings performed, $ \omega^l (\theta_i) $ is the measured cross-correlation function from each realization in the $i$-th bin, and $ \overline{\omega}(\theta_i) $ is the mean of the cross-correlation function in the same bin.
+We considered the associated uncertainty in each bin to be the square root of the corresponding diagonal element in the covariance matrix.\\ To derive the galaxy bias, we approximate the real-space correlation function using a power-law expression $\xi(r)=(r/r_{0})^{-\gamma}$, with $\gamma$ defined as $\gamma\equiv\beta+1$, i.e., we fix $\gamma$ to 1.6.
+We derive $r_0$ using the amplitude $A_{w}$ through the Limber transform \citep{Adelberger_2005}:

 In this context, $f$ stands for the transverse comoving distance, given by $f\equiv(1 + z)D_{A}(\theta)$, where $D_A$ is the angular diameter distance. $N(z)$ represents the redshift distribution of dropouts, factoring in source identification efficiency and completeness.
 The term $B(t_1,t_2)= \Gamma(t_1)\Gamma(t_2)/\Gamma(t_1+t_2)$ denotes the beta function, $g(z)\equiv c/H(z)$ is the comoving distance and $r_0$ represent the correlation length measured in $h^{-1}Mpc$.\\ From the real-space correlation function $\xi(r)$, we define the galaxy bias $b(z)$ as the ratio between the galaxy variance $\sigma_{8,g}$ and the linear matter fluctuation $\sigma_{8}(z)$, both within a sphere of comoving radius $8h^{-1}Mpc$ \citep{Peebles_1980}: